Polesia: Geography

+According to the late 19th-century Geographical Dictionary of the Kingdom of Poland Polesie was divided into Northern Polesia, itself divided into Upper Polesia or Pinsk Polesia and Lower Polesia or Mazyr Polesia, and Southern Polesia, itself divided into Volhynian Polesia (overlapping northern Volhynia) and Drevlian Polesia.

+Chernobyl disaster

 This region suffered severely from the Chernobyl disaster.
 Huge areas were polluted by radioactive elements.
 The most polluted part includes the Chernobyl Exclusion Zone and the adjacent Polesie State Radioecological Reserve.
 Some other areas in the region are considered unsuitable for living as well.